 The GI Bill of Rights was passed by Congress and signed into law by President Franklin Roosevelt in 1944.
 The Act was designed to assist veterans who served in World War II, as well as their surviving spouses.
 The Act had several sections, including education assistance and assistance to veterans who wanted to buy a home.
 This section will cover the VA mortgage loan guarantee.

 The only persons who can apply for a VA mortgage guarantee are veterans, active duty service members, and unmarried surviving spouses.
-VA mortgages are available only if the veterans intends to live in the property.
+VA mortgages are available only to veterans who intend to live in the property.

 A veteran’s first step is to apply to the VA for a certificate of eligibility, which sets the amount of entitlement available to the veteran.
 Specific amounts of guarantee to the veteran are based on the period of the veteran’s active duty.
 Licensees should rely on the VA lender to determine eligibility.